TrueFit/MorseCode/README.md

 Morse Code
 ==========

+To Use:

+The encoded morse code is located in codeText, this can be replaced with any encoded text

+To run the app type node morse.js from the console, it will decode the morse code located in codeText

+To test the app run grunt from the console

+* I included the node_modules folder in the git repo because there is only a small number of modules

 The Problem
 -----------
 Morse code is a way to encode messages in a series of long and short sounds or visual signals.
 During transmission, operators use pauses to split letters and words.